|

 The base order and first option will provide enough cars replace the Budd 2200-series cars delivered in 1969-70 and the Boeing-Vertol 2400-series cars delivered in 1976-78, plus some additional cars to increase the fleet size to meet growing ridership and operate 8-car trains on the Brown Line.

 CTA received 10 prototype cars in advance of the full production order.
 The prototype cars will get at least nine months of testing -- in Chicago's snowy winter and humid summer -- before other new cars are delivered by Bombardier.
 Construction will go forward at a slow pace during the testing period.
-Production of the remainder of the base order of 206 is expected to begin in 2010 with delivery beginning in 2011, with the first option of 200 additional rail cars following that.
-Under the contract with Bombardier, CTA will be able to exercise other options for an additional 216 rail cars and another 84 rail cars for airport service as funding becomes available.
+Production of the remainder of the base order of 206 was expected to begin in 2010 with delivery beginning in 2011, with the first option of 200 additional rail cars following that.
+Under the contract with Bombardier, CTA was able to exercise other options, originally for an additional 216 rail cars and another 84 rail cars for airport service, as funding became available.

 The CTA issued a Notice to Proceed to Bombardier at the end of July 2006 to begin assembly of the cars.
 The contract called for delivery of the 10 prototype cars within 30 months after official Notice to Proceed is given by the CTA, although due to various issues they were actually delivered some months after that period.